Mark is clerked primarily by Lee Johnson, Clare Sabido, Natasha Southgate and Alicia Lutumba.

 Military Law

 Mark has defended in Courts Martial in the UK and in Germany in a wide variety of criminal allegations, including serious violence and rape.
-Most recently, he defended in this case:
+Most recently, he defended in these cases:

 R v M (Royal Navy Court Martial, HMS Nelson): A lieutenant serving aboard a Type 45 Destroyer in the Gulf, was accused of multiple rape and sexual assaults on 5 complainants of subordinate rank on the ship over a period of several months will the ship was alongside and on manoeuvres.
 Following a successful legal argument resisting the Crown’s application to render offences and complainants cross-admissible, the indictment was severed.
 Ultimately, the defendant was convicted of complaints made by a single complainant and acquitted of allegations made by the others.